-Perhaps your idea is really big, like pitching company wide digital transformation.
+Perhaps your idea is really big, like pitching company wide digital transformation, or a new strategic IT framework.
 Or perhaps your idea is more modest, such as implementing a system for collecting and executing electronic signatures. ;)

 Unless you’re the CEO, and sometimes even then, you’re going to have to convince at least one other person that your idea contains the solution to a problem or opportunity.
 Lucky for you, there’s no need to start from scratch.